DanPug/Colour-Match-Game/README.md

 endGame: End the game,clear the timer and display the start button.

 Click event handlers for the boxes and start button

+## Testing

+Functions are written out with the help of Code Institute lesson materials and projects, w3schools, mdn web docs, overAPI.com (Javascript and JQuery cheat sheets).
+JS Code is validated using JSHint.com